jkendall327/VoynichBruteForce/README.md

   property, whereas other features are given lesser weight by the evolutionary algorithm.

 - **Search-space reducibility.**
   The space of plausible methods can be meaningfully narrowed using genetic and evolutionary processes.
+I think this assumption is highly warranted.

 - **Coverage of historical techniques.**
   The elementary steps implemented in this system contain functional equivalents of those plausibly used by the historical VMS creators.
 If they employed techniques entirely outside this space, they will not be discovered.
 While the exact physical mechanism (e.g. a specific Cardan grille) may not be replicated, the underlying mathematical transformation is assumed to be represented.
+This is a very plausible flaw with the application.

 - **Methodological consistency.**
   The method used to produce the VMS was consistent across its composition.
 If fundamentally different methods were used